aleju/face-comparer/README.md

 # About

 This convolutional neural network estimates whether two images of human faces show the same or a different person.
 It is trained and tested on the [Labeled Faces in the Wild, greyscaled and cropped (LFWcrop_grey)](http://conradsanderson.id.au/lfwcrop/) dataset.
-Peak performance seems to be at about 90% accuracy.
+Peak performance seems to be at about 90-91% accuracy.

 # Requirements

 * Python 2.7 (only tested in that version)
+* scipy
 * Numpy
 * matplotlib
 * [Keras](https://github.com/fchollet/keras)